developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 * Deleting a source causes all downstream views that depend on objects in the source to break.
 * Sources containing a large number of files or tables may take longer to be removed.
 During this time, the source name is grayed out and shows a spinner icon, indicating the source is being removed.
 Once complete, the source disappears.

-## Querying the Google BigQuery Source Directly[​](#querying-the-google-bigquery-source-directly "Direct link to Querying the Google BigQuery Source Directly")
+## Querying the Google BigQuery Source Directly

 Dremio users can run pass queries through Dremio to run on your database.
 Doing so can sometimes decrease query execution times.
 For more information, see [Querying Relational-Database Sources Directly](/current/help-support/advanced-topics/external-queries/).